Komal-99/related-questions/README.md

 Sample Output
 3

-## Solutions
+## Implemented Solutions
 This repo implements two algorithms:
 * Iterative update solution: that iteratively updates the incoming and outgoing cost per "question" (vertex) until all vertices have been updated (hmm... factor graph?)
 * DFS search: performs a DFS search rooted at every vertex to compute the expected cost if starting at that vertex.
 This is much slower than iterative update, and so is not invoked by default.

 ## Build and Run
-Dependencies: None

-Building: see build.sh
+1. Clone this repo
-On Unix, run build.sh which will create a jar file.
+2. On Unix, run build.sh
+3. On Unix, run run.sh
-Or simply compile and run RelatedQuestions.java.
+Alternately, compile all files in src/ and run RelatedQuestions.class

-Running: see run.sh for usage

-Sample test data:
-See testdata/

-RelatedQuestions.java reads from standard input as specified in the problem statement above.
+Running: RelatedQuestions.java reads from standard input as specified in the problem statement above.
 You can either type in the input or pipe in a text file.
 If you type in the input, you can use Ctrl-D to stop entering (or Ctrl-Z on windows).

+Sample test data: see testdata/

-### To run on Quora's challenges website
+### To test the solution on Quora's challenges website
-1. Copy RelatedQuestions.java and comment out the package declaration (first line).
+1. Copy RelatedQuestions.java
+2. Comment out the package declaration (first line).
-2. Submit the file [here](http://www.quora.com/challenges#related_questions) and see it pass their test cases.
+3. Submit the file [here](http://www.quora.com/challenges#related_questions) and see it pass their test cases.
 Unfortunately, their website does not accept source files with package declarations.
 Sorry for the inconvenience, I might upload a package-less version at some point.

 *Results 06/20/2015*
-* Iterative Update algorithm passes all but 5 tests, which time out.
-My implementation is not heavily optimized for time.
+* Iterative Update algorithm passes all but 5 tests, which time out - TODO optimize more for elapsed time?
 * DFS algorithm passes all but 10 tests which time out - expected, because it is brute-force.